RizkyNugroho666/DLL-Dumper/README.md

 # Dll-Dumper
-Dump all dll files from apps process
+Dump all dll files from any apps process

+Really useful if you want to make a cheats/hacks